-4) Front month VIX futures, contango and backwardation data up to 2004.
+4) Mid term VIX futures (4th to the 7th), contango and backwardation data up to 2004.

-Besides the historical and modelling data it has the advantage that you can understand how the VIX futures determine the SVXY price.
-You may also use it to make forecasts of how the SVXY will be affected depending on future VIX futures prices.
-It includes SVXY price forecasts based on VIX futures values, with which you can play with, to estimate what the SVXY price will be depending on different scenarios.
+Besides the historical and modelling data it has the advantage that you can understand how the mid term VIX futures determine the VXZ price.
+You may also use it to make forecasts of how the VXZ could behave since it includes VXZ prices based on VIX futures values, with which you can play with, to estimate what the VXZ price will be depending on different scenarios.